cozy6/stickies/README.md

 node index.js
 ```

+# Passwords
+- In the index.js file you must enter your master password from PGAdmin4

+# Setting up PGAdmin

 ## Using Nodemon
 - Open a terminal on your device *You may need to enter root 'sudo su'*
 ```